 A D.C. public relations executive who is running nonprofits, including one that slammed unions, out of his firm's Washington office might be violating Internal Revenue Service rules tax lawyers are saying, Bloomberg reported today.

 Here's what's happening, according to Bloomberg:

 You might remember an ad from the Center for Union Facts, which is at the heart of Bloomberg's report, that ran during the presidential debate season (how long ago was that?).
 Berman's group paid for the $120,000 spot that was part of a larger $10 million campaign that pushed for the Employee Rights Act.

 Marcus Owens, a former director of the exempt organizations department at the IRS, told Bloomberg that Berman's "web of organizations clearly, in my view, is operating for his private benefit and for the private benefit of his clients.
 That's "a clear violation of the requirements for tax-exempt status."

-A spokeswoman for Berman's firm did not comment to Bloomberg, but referred reporters to a an online fact sheet
+A spokeswoman for Berman's firm did not comment to Bloomberg, but referred reporters to a an online fact sheet.

-Read the Bloomberg story here
+Read the Bloomberg story here.